Joycemcool/bellabeat_mysql/README.md

 3.1 - 6.0	Moderate	Walking briskly, vacuuming, or raking leaves 6.0+	Vigorous	Walking very quickly, running, taking an aerobics class, or shoveling snow These patterns can be used to classify users.
 The distribution of the activities of users shows that most have a preference for moderate and vigorous activity.

+There are 5 kinds data.
+1. Calories, Intensity, steps.
+They are related.
+Minute dataset seems useless and they occupy much bigger space.